A proposal is a written offer to solve a technical problem

 various factors or conditions.
 Labels often appear in

-a blank area with a “box” or border around them, but
+a blank area with a “box” or border around them, but this

-using commercially prepared coordinate paper, it may
+commercially prepared coordinate paper, it may be helpful

-element occasionally found is a note, usually in a box
+is a note, usually in a box on the grid, about some aspect

-on the grid, about some aspect of the chart.
+of the chart.

 TYPES